helenascode/cse15l-lab-reports/LabReport1.md

 ---

 ![Image](cd3.png)

+> The terminal recognizes the fact that Hello.java is not a directory.

-> This command outputs an error as Hello.java is a file, not a directory.
+> The command outputs an error as Hello.java is a file, not a directory.
 In other words, cd only works with 'folders' that are so-called directories.

 > Working directory: still lecture1